• Skip to primary navigation

 Eric Hall

-Eric Hall is a Junior pre-med Biomedical Engineering major from Nashville, Tennessee with a focus in biomolecular and cellular engineering.
-He is currently the Director of Aggie Astronaut Corps and is heavily involved with Students for the Exploration and Development of Space, being a former Vice President of the organization.
+Eric Hall is an M.D./M.E. student at the Texas A&M University School of Engineering Medicine (ENMED) from Nashville, Tennessee.
+Eric completed his B.S. in Biomedical Engineering from Texas A&M University in May 2023 with a focus in biomolecular and cellular engineering.
+During his undergraduate studies he was the Director of Aggie Astronaut Corps and was heavily involved with Students for the Exploration and Development of Space, being a former Vice President of the organization.
 His research interests include cardiac responses to altered gravity environments and countermeasure development for long duration exploration missions.
-In the future, Eric hopes to attend medical school and work in the field of aerospace medicine.
+In the future, Eric hopes to work in the field of aerospace medicine.

 Outside of the lab, Eric volunteers extensively with TAMU BUILD, an organization dedicated to building mobile medical clinics for use around the globe.
 He also is an avid ice hockey player and ancient history enthusiast.